namedwebsockets/networkwebsockets/README.md

 #### Local HTTP Test Console

-Once a Named WebSockets Proxy is up and running, you can access a test console and play around with both `local` and `broadcast` Named WebSockets at `http://localhost:9009/console`.
+Once a Named WebSockets Proxy is up and running, you can access a test console and play around with both `local` and `network` Named WebSockets at `http://localhost:9009/console`.

 #### JavaScript Interfaces

 The [Named WebSockets JavaScript polyfill library](https://github.com/namedwebsockets/namedwebsockets/blob/master/lib/namedwebsockets.js) exposes two new JavaScript interfaces on the root global object (e.g. `window`) for your convenience as follows:

 * `LocalWebSocket` for creating/binding named websockets to share on the local machine only.
-* `BroadcastWebSocket` for creating/binding named websockets to share both on the local machine and the local network.
+* `NetworkWebSocket` for creating/binding named websockets to share both on the local machine and the local network.

 You must include the polyfill file in your own projects to create these JavaScript interfaces.
 Assuming your [Named WebSockets JavaScript polyfill](https://github.com/namedwebsockets/namedwebsockets/blob/master/lib/namedwebsockets.js) is located at `lib/namedwebsockets.js` then that can be done in an HTML document as follows: